-Real estate and mortgage loans are limited liability company and limited partnership investments that are non-consolidated and accounted for under the equity method and are reported in other investments.
+Real estate related investments and mortgage loans are limited liability companies and limited partnerships that are non-consolidated and are reported in other investments and mortgage loans, respectively.
+The real estate related investments are accounted for under the equity method of accounting.